google-ai-edge/mediapipe/README.md

 ## Get started

-You can get started with MediaPipe Solutions by by checking out any of the developer guides for [vision](https://developers.google.com/mediapipe/solutions/vision/object_detector), [text](https://developers.google.com/mediapipe/solutions/text/text_classifier),
+You can get started with MediaPipe Solutions by checking out any of the developer guides for [vision](https://developers.google.com/mediapipe/solutions/vision/object_detector), [text](https://developers.google.com/mediapipe/solutions/text/text_classifier),